 Shown at right, the Draft Stopper is a strip of extra material sewn around the quilt's perimeter.
 Its purpose is to close off any inadvertent gaps.
 Any kind of wind blowing on the quilt (and this should not not happen beneath a properly pitched tarp) will tend to pin the draft stopper to the ground.
 Alternatively you can tuck the draft stopper under you for even greater comfort.

-The Draft Stopper is included in our Deluxe 1-person and 2-person quilt kits.
+The Draft Stopper is included in our Deluxe 1-person and 2-person Quilt Kits.

 For the two-person quilt only, unzips the quilt into two pieces so that each person carries half.
 The zipper is protected by a baffle that prevents cold spots.
 We have used the SplitZip feature for years, and find it extremely useful.

 Our SplitZip divides the 2P quilt into two pieces laterally, so that the zipper runs side to side.
 A few of our customers have split their 2P quilts lengthwise so that they can use their quilts in 2P or 1P mode.
-We, ourselves, do not care for this idea because the zipper and its baffle are much longer, they interfere somewhat with the foot pocket, and they run the full length of the second person's body, directly on top of them.
+We, ourselves, do not care for the idea of spliting lengthwise because the zipper and its baffle are much longer, they interfere somewhat with the foot pocket, and they run the full length of the second person's body, directly on top of them.
 Also, a 2P quilt split lengthwise would need to be made 3" wider to accommodate the zipper baffle.
-A much better idea, we feel, is to split the 2P quilt side to side, and to make a separate 1P quilt for use when solo.
+A much better idea, we feel, is to split the 2P quilt side to side, and to make a separate 1P quilt for use when camping solo.
 However, any customers who wish to supply their own zipper are certainly free to make their 2P quilt however they like.

-Included With Our Deluxe Quilt Kits
+Included with our Quilt Kits

 The Gorget, Draft Stopper (and for the 2p, the SplitZip) are included with our Deluxe Quilt Kits.
 The instructions tell you how to incorporate these features in your quilt.
 The instructions also tell you how to omit any of them.

-Since inventing the gorget and draft-stopper (see below) in early 2005, we have been using quilts with these features every night - and with exceptional results.
+Since inventing the gorget and draft-stopper in early 2005, we have been using quilts with these features every night - and with exceptional results.
 In fact, they work so well that we can hardly imagine doing without.

 The amount of extra sewing required by the gorget and draft-stopper is minimal - only two extra seams on both layers of fabric, and one hand-basted seam on each layer of insulation.
 The gorget adds very little weight and bulk, because it requires only 4" of extra length, and a large percentage of that is removed in the gorget tapers.
 Yet despite this simplicity, the additional warmth and comfort are outstanding.
 We recommend these features wholeheartedly.